victorhph8/zTSkut/README.md

 ## What zTSkut does

-zTSkut takes a skutterudite composition as input and predicts its thermoelectric figure of merit (**zT**) using a trained Keras neural-network model.
+zTSkut takes a skutterudite composition as input and predicts its zT using a trained Keras neural-network model.

 The prediction workflow is: